sarthou/ar_track_alvar/ar_track_alvar/Marker_creation.md

 After specifying the size of the tag, specified the size of the cube and ... this is all you need to do !!

 The node will generate a pattern that you have to cut and stick.
+ :exclamation: Once the PNG is printed, do not cut all markers independently, but only the entire pattern.

 ### Tips
 - Always take 1 cm margin on the size of your tag to keep a white border for better detection.
 - If you have to cut all the tags of the pattern, make sure to stick them with the correct order and orientation.